ABOUT THE ARMED WITH A CAMERA FELLOWSHIP

 Visual Communications (VC) seeks to cultivate a new generation of Asian Pacific American media artists committed to preserving the legacy and vision of VC.
-The ARMED WITH A CAMERA FELLOWSHIP will award up to ten fellows $1,000 in cash and $1,000 in equipment rental to complete a four to five-minute digital video.
+The ARMED WITH A CAMERA FELLOWSHIP will award up to ten fellows a cash stipend to complete a four to five-minute digital video.
 Through the ARMED WITH A CAMERA FELLOWSHIP, emerging media artists will capture their world, surroundings and outlook on life as a part of a new generation of Asian Pacific Americans.

 Eligible applicants must be of Asian Pacific descent and residents of Southern California.
 If accepted, Fellows must be able to attend mandatory meetings and workshops in Los Angeles.
 Women, South Asian and Southeast Asian filmmakers are highly encouraged to apply to the AWC Fellowship.
 If you’re not sure of your eligibility, please contact Visual Communications.

 All projects must conform to the following guidelines:

 • Final piece must be a new, original work

 • Final piece must be shot in digital video format

 • Final piece must be completed by March 13, 2015 for inclusion in the 2015 Los Angeles Asian Pacific Film Festival